 Polaris offers three 2-stroke oil options for the 2016 snowmobile season.
-Let’s examine the Canadian and US pricing for each Polaris product, look at their intended uses and see which AMSOIL synthetic 2-stroke oil matches up.
+Let’s examine the Canadian and US pricing for each Polaris product.
+We’ll examine their intended uses and see which AMSOIL synthetic 2-stroke oil matches up.
 Then we’ll compare the pricing of Polaris 2-Stroke Oil versus AMSOIL.

 About AMSOIL Prices

-As we are prohibited from publishing AMSOIL’s wholesale prices, the AMSOIL price comparisons used below are computed using our wholesale program prices “by the case” and include average shipping costs.
+We are prohibited from publishing AMSOIL’s wholesale prices.
+The AMSOIL price comparisons used below are computed using our wholesale program prices “by the case” and include average shipping costs.
 Remote destinations may have extra freight charges attached.

 About Polaris Oil Prices